GSA/cto-website/_guides/software-request-guide.md

 Once the software is approved, you will work with your local Contract Officer (CO) to purchase a software license.
 Reach out to your supervisor to identify the correct CO.

 ### Use
-If you requested web-based software, then you may go ahead and start using it.
+If you requested web-based software, you may go ahead and start using it.
 All other types of software will be installed by your local IT Service Desk within 1-2 business days of your request being approved.
 Contact the IT Service Desk at 1-866-450-5250 or itservicedesk@gsa.gov for questions.

 ### Discontinue